Straight to your inbox

-It’s impossible to involve the entire team when it comes to marketing assets that need to go out on a regular basis.
-Involving designers and engineers can be a waste of time and resources.
+It’s impossible for the entire team to be involved in marketing assets that need to go out on a regular basis, and involving designers and engineers can be a waste of time and resources.

-When it comes to email, you can use template management for teams.
-This feature allows you to create templates, but lock certain aspects so that editors can not accidentally edit a logo, social media button, or other important email feature or content.
+Email template management for teams can be extremely helpful, as this feature allows you to create templates, but lock certain aspects so that editors can’t accidentally edit a logo, social media button, or other important email feature or content.

-This allows more members of your team to be able to create and send emails without relying on designers or additional resources and increase your efficiency while maintaining brand standards.
+This gives more members of your team the ability to create and send emails without relying on designers or additional resources and increases your efficiency, while still maintaining brand standards.

-Editors are talented creatives, but many don’t have the ability to code a marketing asset like an email.
-That’s why a drag-and-drop email builder can change the game.
+Editors are talented creatives, but many don’t have the ability to code a marketing asset like an email, so using a drag-and-drop email builder can change the game.

 “Here we are as journalists, not primarily equipped to handle coding.
 We’re much more accustomed to using words.
 So you might be cutting and pasting from a document, and suddenly it’s a horrible train crash with all sorts of fonts and colors.”

-As mentioned before, you can get your team on the same page by integrating with existing tools.
-Digital marketing analytics platforms can be integrated with email marketing software.
-Ads can be placed in emails.
-Email lists can be uploaded on Facebook for retargeting efforts.
+You can get your team on the same page by integrating with existing tools.
+Digital marketing analytics platforms can be integrated with email marketing software, ads can be placed in emails, and email lists can be uploaded on Facebook for retargeting efforts.
 Apps and integrations for online publishers can help drive audience development and deliver highly targeted and personalized content to their subscribers.